rcgsheffield/sheffield_hpc/stanage/software/apps/rstudio.rst

 Was installed using Easybuild 4.8.1, build details can be found in ``$EBROOTRSTUDIO/easybuild`` with the module loaded.

 I created the following easy config.
-(Hasnt been pushed to the EB community yet)
+(Hasn't been pushed to the EB community yet)

 .. code-block:: bash